 Stephen is the recipient of the 2019 JB Priestley Award for Young Writers of Promise and has won a Developing Your Creating Practice Award from Arts Council England to undertake a writing residency within the prestigious Astrophysics Department of the American Museum for Natural History in New York City, working alongside a team of pre-eminent Astrophysicists including Dr. Rebecca Oppenheimer, Dr. Neil De Grasse Tyson, Dr. Steven Soter and Dr. Jacqueline Faherty.

 Stephen’s most recent play ONE JEWISH BOY transferred into London's West End in spring 2020, where it was once again met with critical acclaim.
 The play found initial success at the Old Red Lion in December 2018/ January 2019.
 The theatre's smash hit of the year, the play had the fastest and highest recorded pre-sales in the theatre's entire history.
-A critical and commercial hit too, the play is available to screen on JW3-TV in June 2020.
 His play THREE, a response to Caryl Churchill’s SEVEN JEWISH CHILDREN, was performed at a special Gala performance in January 2019.
-The play, alongside ONE JEWISH BOY, has attracted significant controversy due to its subject-mounting anti-Semitism, and has featured heavily in both national and international press due to the attacks on both the production and the playwright.
-His controversial play RUN recently ended a UK tour at The Bunker Theatre.
+The play, alongside ONE JEWISH BOY, has attracted significant controversy due to its subject - rising anti-Semitism, and has featured heavily in both national and international press due to the attacks on both the production and the playwright.
+His play RUN recently ended a UK tour at The Bunker Theatre.
 The play has received widespread critical acclaim since its debut at the Vault Festival, and has been nominated for a number of awards.
-The play toured Europe in 2019 and opens in Melbourne in January 2021.
+The play toured Europe in 2019 and has productions scheduled in Melbourne, Edinburgh and New York in 2021.
+He is currently under commission to Artechhouse and the Puppetry Co in the US.
+His play GIANTS is being developed with Rhum and Clay in London.

 RWD/FWD, a short film written by Stephen and commissioned by the GOOD Agency for The Restorative Justice Council has been nominated for a Drum Content Award.
 The film won best Longform Short in the 2017 Charity Film Awards and has reached nearly two-millions views.
 His short film HIRAETH, is currently in post.